cococ0j/ThinkPython-answers/README.md

 Some of them may not be the best answers.

-Welcome to folk me and help to improve these answers.
+Welcome to fork me and help to improve these answers.

 There are also some answers provided by the author, which I added references at the beginning of the code.